Other Assets

 • Regulatory risk is the most distinctive risk for digital assets: a single government action can change value and legality overnight.

-• Blockchain transactions are irreversible; an error or theft cannot be undone, unlike a bank account.
+• Blockchain transactions are typically irreversible, with no built-in reversal mechanism; an error or theft is generally permanent, unlike a bank account.

 One-Breath Recap

-Other Assets is one question: is it a security, and who regulates it.
-Physical commodities, futures, and physical precious metals sit under the CFTC and are not securities, while a commodity ETF or a mining stock is a security under the SEC, and a commodity pool operator must register with the CFTC.
-Digital assets turn on the Howey Test (investment of money, common enterprise, expectation of profits, efforts of others, all four required), so Bitcoin generally fails while most ICO tokens pass.
-Remember that crypto has no SIPC or FDIC protection, that lost private keys mean lost assets, and that regulatory risk is its most distinctive danger, and this unit answers itself.
+Other Assets is one question: is it a security, and who regulates it?
+Commodity futures and options fall under the Commodity Futures Trading Commission, physical precious metals are not securities at all, a commodity Exchange-Traded Fund or a mining stock is a security under the SEC, and a commodity pool operator generally must register unless an exclusion or exemption applies.
+Digital assets turn on the Howey Test applied to the offer or sale (investment of money, common enterprise, expectation of profits, efforts of others, all four required), so Bitcoin is generally not sold as a security while many initial coin offering token sales are.
+Crypto generally has no Securities Investor Protection Corporation or Federal Deposit Insurance Corporation protection, lost private keys can mean lost assets in self-custody, and regulatory risk is its most distinctive danger.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Other Assets unit for the complete lesson.
+Read the full Other Assets unit.